ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 select Count(*)
 from Person;

--- for each distinct last name, output a list of first names associated with it in the document create view FamilyMembers as select GetText(P.lastname) as lastname, List(GetText(P.firstname)) as firstnames from Person P group by GetText(P.lastname);
+-- for each distinct surname, output a list of given names associated with it in the document create view FamilyMembers as select GetText(P.lastname) as lastname, List(GetText(P.firstname)) as firstnames from Person P group by GetText(P.lastname);
 ```

 The following example illustrates the use of the Min and Max functions: